April 29, 2025

 Main Benefits:

-The Trail 2650 is Danner's best-selling hiking shoe and one of the best hiking shoes for men and women who want a light-weight trail shoe.
+The Trail 2650 is Danner's best-selling hiking shoe and a lightweight option for men and women who don't need a ton of support.
 With a light build and roomier fit, the Trail 2650 may be great match for fast hikers and hikers who mostly stick to well maintained trails.
-It's not cheap—and lacks the stability and support of hiking shoes further down this list.
-However, these lightweight hiking shoes feature third-party upgrades, such as optional GORE-TEX waterproofing and premium Vibram outsoles known for their durability and multi-surface traction.
+It's not cheap.
+However, these lightweight hiking shoes feature third-party upgrades, such as optional GORE-TEX waterproofing and premium Vibram outsoles.
 Like most Danners, the Trail 2650 has crossover appeal for people who want a trail-to-town shoe that they can wear for hiking, work, and casual use.
+I mostly wear my pair casually as trail-to-town shoes.

 The hard question is which 2650 should you buy?
-There's a bewildering number of choices, including the desert-focused Campo with a sock-like fit, the mesh version, the standard nubuck leather, or the special full-grain leather style — each of which is available in non-waterproof or GORE-TEX, low- or mid-cut, standard or wide fit.
+There's a bewildering number of choices, including the desert-focused Campo with a sock-like fit, the mesh version, the standard nubuck leather, or the special full-grain leather style — each of which is available in non-waterproof or GORE-TEX and standard or wide fit.
 Confusing.
 But the affiliate links below will let you sift through your options at Backcountry, which usually has the best online selection of hiking shoes.

 Best Fit